Followers

 Final Years

-Smith returned to the Senate for several terms and eventually became the mayor of Baltimore in 1836.
-Along the way, he helped establish the Bank of Maryland and was one of the founders of the Washington Monument and the Battle Monument in Baltimore.
+Smith served multiple terms in the Senate before becoming the mayor of Baltimore in 1836.
+During his career, he helped establish the Bank of Maryland and was among the founders of the Washington Monument and the Battle Monument in Baltimore.

 Samuel Smith as Senator

-The brave captain of the Maryland 400 died in his city on April 22nd, 1839.
-His funeral was a tribute to one of Maryland and Baltimore's finest, as well as one of America's finest first patriots.
+The brave captain of the Maryland 400 passed away in his city on April 22nd, 1839.
+His funeral was a tribute to one of Maryland and Baltimore's greatest, as well as one of America's earliest patriots.

 One of his biographers reminds us that these last rites were: